Anisotropic finite-time singularity in the three-dimensional axisymmetric Euler equation with a swirl: Discussion and Perspectives

-These promising results open a possible new endeavor for numerical simulations, or theoretical analysis based on anisotropic solutions in other simpler geometries, or the solution of Euler-Leray equations for a more general anisotropic flow, as well as, including viscosity to the original axisymmetric flow.
+All these promising results open a possible new endeavor for numerical simulations, or theoretical analysis based on anisotropic solutions in other simpler geometries, or the solution of Euler-Leray equations for a more general anisotropic flow, as well as, including viscosity to the original axisymmetric flow.
 We shall follow this line of research in a future publication.

 \acknowledgements{ Part of this work was done while the author was at the Universidad Adolfo Ibanez 2009-2021.
-The author acknowledges P. Clavin and F. Mora for their valuable comments, which lead to significant improvements in the presentation of the current version of the paper.
-The author express his gratitude to R. Baquero, M. Le Berre, and Y. Pomeau for their constant interest in this work as well as for numerous discussions. }
+The author acknowledges P. Clavin, F. Mora and the anonymous referees for their valuable comments, which lead to significant improvements in the presentation of the current version of the paper.
+The author express his gratitude to R. Baquero, M. Le Berre, and Y. Pomeau for their constant interest in this work as well as for numerous discussions.
+This work was supported by FONDECYT under Grant N$^\circ$ 1181382. }